Creme de Cassis

 2nd hr: check the temperature and stir thoroughly every thirty minutes.

-After two hours the liquid level with have reduced slightly, and it will now be slightly syrupy.
-Leave to cool, overnight is easiest.
+After two hours, the liquid level will have reduced slightly, and it will now be slightly syrupy.
+Leave to cool; overnight is easiest.

 When cool, you can add the vodka.
 In a bowl, add 1 part vodka to 3 parts Black Currant liquid.
 The easy way is to measure how much total liquid you have and divide the number by three to give the amount of vodka you need.
 The result will be around 15% abv in strength.
 Now it’s time to bottle it.
 Ex-wine bottles with screw caps are ideal.